 Teacher candidates will use principles of effective instruction and differentiation to design a thematic unit in an elementary content area.
 Finished units will incorporate literature, technology, and meaningful adaptations for gifted and struggling students and ELLs.
 These units will then be taught during a weeklong classroom placement.
 Because this course emphasizes the development of lesson planning, a key skill in student teaching, the minimum final grade of a B- (2.7 or 80%) must be earned to be initially admitted into student teaching and to progress to senior-level professional courses.
 This course is linked to ED 395 Practicum 1, and is a prerequisite for acceptance into the senior practicum.
-(Spring semester)
+(Spring semester) Prerequisites: ENG 101; ED 301 MMA of K-8 Reading.

-ED 332 Instructional Design & Differentiation in Secondary Schools (Professional Secondary Education Core) credits
+ED 332 Instructional Design & Differentiation in Secondary Schools (Professional Secondary Education Core)3 creditsRequisite: Concurrent enrollment in ED 395 Practicum 1 and continuing progression in the TEP3 credits